Articles & Guides

 5. Maya Angelou

 Maya Angelou was a scholar, civil rights activist, dancer, director and world-renowned poet and writer.
 She was born in 1928 and first made literary history with her book “I Know Why the Caged Bird Sings,” the first nonfiction best-seller by an African-American woman.
-She was also the first Black woman director in Hollywood beginning with “Georgia, Georgia” in 1972.
-Her work spans across four decades earning a National Medal of Arts among countless other awards.
+She was also the first Black woman director in Hollywood, beginning with “Georgia, Georgia” in 1972.
+Her work spans four decades, earning a National Medal of Arts among countless other awards.
 She is considered by many to be one of the most renowned and celebrated voices in American literature and her legacy continues to impact people of all ages.

 6. Pauli Murray

 Pauli Murray was born in 1910 and became a civil rights activist, lawyer, poet, women’s rights activist and the first African American woman to be ordained as an Episcopal priest.
-Murray was also a co-founder of the National Organization for Women (NOW), an organization dedicated to ensuring women’s rights and feminist activism.
+Murray was also a co-founder of the National Organization for Women (NOW), an organization dedicated to ensuring women’s rights.
 In 1946, she served as California’s first African American deputy attorney general.
 For being an influential figure and change maker in history, Murray was named “Woman of the Year” by the National Council of Negro Women and Mademoiselle magazine.
 In 1965, Murray became the first African American to earn a doctorate law degree from Yale University.

 7. Rosa Parks